-Directly related to cavitation is the ability of a pump to achieve suction at start up.
-There are many services such as hot water condensate, LPG, LNG, and other flashing hydrocarbons where pumps can fail to achieve suction at start up because the process fluid vaporizes.
+Directly related to cavitation is the ability of a pump to achieve suction at start-up.
+There are many services such as hot water condensate, LPG, LNG, and other flashing hydrocarbons where pumps can fail to achieve suction at startup because the process fluid vaporizes.
 This can cause the pump to run dry (see problem #1), cause premature wear of the wear components (see problem #9), or cause repeated efforts to start and stop the pump until it runs.
 Reducing the wear ring clearance significantly improves the ability of a pump to achieve suction at start-up due to the reduction in NPSHR.

 6. MECHANICAL SEAL FAILURES FROM EXCESSIVE SHAFT DEFLECTION

 Many older pump designs, and some new pump designs, incorporate a long, slender shaft.
 During operation, the thin shaft can deflect, putting undue stress on the mechanical seal, leading to premature seal failures.
 The wear rings have a powerful impact on shaft stiffness through hydraulic forces called the “Lomakin Effect.”
 In short, when you reduce the clearance of wear rings by 50 percent, the stiffness and damping forces from the Lomakin Effect double.
-This leads to lower shaft deflection, and more reliable mechanical seals.
+This leads to lower shaft deflection and more reliable mechanical seals.
 In a long-term study of pumps at a refinery using Vespel CR- 6100, seal leaks in volatile organic compound (VOC) service were reduced by 60 percent.
 The twelve pumps in VOC service required monthly emissions testing to comply with local environmental regulations.
 Before the composite wear rings were installed, the testing detected an average of six leaks per year.
 After the installation with reduced clearance, testing detected an average of two leaks per year.

-7. HIGH VIBRATION
+7. HIGH PUMP VIBRATION

 The Lomakin Effect described above also reduces overall pump vibration levels.
-In the same long-term study, the overall vibration readings from twenty-five horizontal pumps were tracked for one year before the conversion to the Vespel CR- 6100 composite and for 4.5 years afterwards.
+In the same long-term study, the overall vibration readings from twenty-five horizontal pumps were tracked for one year before the conversion to the Vespel CR- 6100 composite and for 4.5 years afterward.
 The average reduction in vibration resulting from the upgrade was 25 percent, and this improvement persisted for the full 4.5 years.
 Some of the pumps experienced vibration reductions by as much as 50 percent.

-8. POOR EFFICIENCY
+8. POOR PUMP EFFICIENCY

-Pump wear rings also act as the “seal” between high pressure and low pressure areas in the pump.
+Pump wear rings also act as the “seal” between high-pressure and low-pressure areas in the pump.
 Reducing the wear ring clearance reduces internal recirculation within the pump and improves pump efficiency.
 For a typical process pump, the efficiency gain from a 50 percent clearance at the wear rings will be in the range of 2 to 5 percent.
 Where the internal clearances can be reduced by more than 50 percent, efficiency gains can be substantially higher.
 For a pump running near its limit, this added efficiency can help achieve full production rates.
 For example, a fertilizer plant in Alberta upgraded their wear rings, inter-stage rings, and throttle bushings of a nine-stage boiler feed water pump to Vespel CR-6100 and reduced the clearance to 50 percent of the API610 standard for metal wear rings.
 This change allowed the plant not only to run at full load with one pump but to do so with a 5 percent reduction in power usage.